Smart Routing of Electric Vehicles for Load Balancing in Smart Grids

-\begin{example} \normalfont Given a road $e\in\mathcal{E}$, let $b_e$ be the length of that road.
-Then, a natural choice for the latency function is the linear latency function given by $c_e(x)=a_ex+b_e$.
+\begin{example} \normalfont Given a road $e\in\mathcal{E}$, a natural choice for the latency function is the linear latency $c_e(x):=a_ex+b_e$, where $b_e$ can be thought as the length of that road.
 This means that the travel time of a vehicle that chooses road $e$ depends on the length of that road and linearly increases in terms of the number of other vehicles on that road.
 In particular, we may assume that the electricity cost of traveling over road $e$ is implicitly captured into this cost function.
-Otherwise, if an EV incurs $a'_ex+b'_e$ amount of electricity cost due to travel on road $e$ with congestion $x$, then by defining $c_e(x):=(a_e+\lambda a'_e)x+(b_e+\lambda a'_e)$ we can capture both delay and electricity cost for that EV with $\lambda$ being the tradeoff rate parameter between these two quantities. \end{example}
+Otherwise, if an EV incurs $a'_ex+b'_e$ amount of electricity cost due to travel on road $e$ with congestion $x$, then by defining $c_e(x):=(a_e+\lambda a'_e)x+(b_e+\lambda a'_e)$ we can capture both delay and electricity cost with $\lambda$ being the energy-delay tradeoff parameter. \end{example}